apollo79/timers/README.md

 For this usecase `timers` exports two functions: `setTimeout` and `setInterval`.

-They are completely compatible with the Web API's functions.
+They are completely compatible with the Web API's functions, but it is not allowed to pass a string to one of the functions.

-For completeness, clearTimeout and clearInterval are exported as well, but they are just the native methods.
+clearTimeout and clearInterval are exported as well.

+#### **Important Note**

+_You can't use the native functions mixed with the functions exported by this module!
+So, if you import `setTimeout`, you should import `clearTimeout` as well, as the native function won't clear the timeout!_

 ```ts
 import {